-As of De As of December 31,
+As of December 31,

 2012 2013

-· RMB RMB
+RMB RMB

 Advances to staff (i) 9,784 9,494

 Advances to entrepreneurial agents (ii) 1,959 1,984

 Rental deposits 5,893 6,213

 Interest income receivables (iii) 51,315 47,273

 Value-added tax recoverable (iv) 10,745 1,867

 Receivable from third parties(v) 141,938

 Reimbursement from insurance company (vi) 40,106

 Other 6,869 5,901

-- 86,565 254,776
+86,565 254,776

-- (i) This represented advances to staff of the Group for daily business operations which are unsecured, interest-free and repayable on demand. - (ii) This represented advances to entrepreneurial agents who provide services to the Group.
+(i) This represented advances to staff of the Group for daily business operations which are unsecured, interest-free and repayable on demand.

+(ii) This represented advances to entrepreneurial agents who provide services to the Group.
 The advances are used by agents to build business.
-The advances were unsecured, interest-free and repayable on demand. - (iii) This represented accrued interest income on bank deposits and interest bearing receivable from third parties as described in (v). - (iv) As of December 31, 2012 and December 31, 2013, the amount represented value-added tax to be refunded from tax bureau.
-The amount of value-added tax outstanding as of December 31, 2012 had been refunded during the year 2013, and the amount as of December 31, 2013 had been refunded during the first quarter of year 2014. - (v) Receivable from third parties mainly included receivables from two third parties: 1) receivable from Guangdong Jintaiping Asset Management Co.
-Ltd ("Jintaiping").
-The Group held 19.5% equity interest of Jintaiping before December 2013.
-In December 2013, the Group disposed of the equity share of Jintaiping.
-Accordingly, receivable from Jintaiping is reclassified from amount due from related parties to other receivables.
-The loan receivable from Jintaiping is payable within one year and bears annual interest rate at 8%.
-As of December 31, 2013, the amount due from Jintaiping was RMB130,651.
-The receivable were unsecured and repayable on demand.
-2) receivable from Shanghai Puyi Investment Consulting Co.,Ltd ("Shanghai Puyi").
-On December 2, 2013, the Group signed an equity transfer agreement to sell its 19.5% shareholdings of Jintaiping to Shanghai Puyi at a consideration of RMB7,987, which should be settled within 30 days after the legal registration of equity transfer and had not been settled by December 31, 2013.
-As of December 31, 2013, the amount due from Shanghai Puyi was RMB7,987. - (vi) On April 23, 2014, the company has signed a settlement agreement with an insurance company, refer to note 17 (iv) for details.
+The advances are unsecured, interest-free and repayable on demand.

+(iii) This represented accrued interest income on bank deposits and interest bearing receivable from third parties as described in (v).

+- (iv) As of December 31, 2012 and December 31, 2013, the amount represented value-added tax to be refunded from tax bureau.
+The amount of valueadded tax outstanding as of December 31, 2012 had been refunded during the year 2013, and the amount as of December 31, 2013 had been refunded during the first quarter of year 2014. - (v) Receivable from third parties mainly included receivables from two third parties: 1) receivable from Guangdong Jintaiping Asset Management Co.
+Ltd. ("Jintaiping"), in which the Group held 19.5% equity interest before December 2013.
+On December 2, 2013, the Group disposed of its entire equity interest in Jintaiping to Shanghai Puyi Investment Consulting Co.
+Ltd. ("Shanghai Puyi"), an independent third party at a consideration of RMB7,987.
+Accordingly, receivable from Jintaiping which was included in amounts due from related parties as of December 31, 2012 was reclassified as other receivables.
+The loan receivable from Jintaiping is unsecured, repayable on demand and bears annual interest rate at 8%.
+As of December 31, 2013, the amount due from Jintaiping was RMB130,651; 2) receivable from Shanghai Puyi as a result of the above mentioned equity transfer.
+As of December 31, 2013, the amount due from Shanghai Puyi was RMB7,987.

+(vi) On April 23, 2014, the company has signed a settlement agreement with an insurance company.
+Refer to note 17 (iv) for details.

-Notes to The Consolidated Financial Statements (In thousands, except for shares and per share data)
+Notes to the Consolidated Financial Statements

+(In thousands, except for shares and per share data)